Ivo-Evans/FAC-application-website/readme.md

 Thanks for checking out my website.
-I wanted to make a retro looking website with lots of sharp corners, block colours and fast transitions, which was nevertheless modern on the inside.
+I wanted to make a retro looking website with lots of sharp corners, block colours and fast transitions, which was nevertheless modern on the inside - a website for programmers.
 I hope you like it.
 You can find it here:

 https://github.com/ievans147/FAC-application-website